Localization of Gravitino Field on $f(R)$ Thick Branes: Introduction

-Gravitino is the gauge fermion supersymmetric partner of graviton in the supersymmetry theory.
+The gravitino is the gauge fermion supersymmetric partner of the graviton in the theory of supersymmetry.
 It has been suggested as a candidate for dark matter in cosmology \cite{Chun:1993vz,Moroi:1995fs,Steffen:2006hw,Feng:2010ij,Savvidy:2012qa}.
 It is a fermion of spin 3/2 and obeys the Rarita-Schwinger equation.
-The mass of { a} light gravitino is always considered around 1eV \cite{Chun:1993vz}, but there are still some challenges to its mass \cite{Feng:2010ij}.
-Its mass is widely investigated in the models of hot and cold dark matters \cite{Chun:1993vz,Steffen:2006hw}, and the possibility of finding light {gravitinos} at the LHC was discussed in Ref.~\cite{Shirai:2009kn}.
-The behaviors of gravitino around a black hole also attract attentions \cite{Khlopov:2004tn,Yale:2008kx,Arnold:2013zva,Chen:2015jga}.
-Besides, gravitino is a kind of matter {field} beyond the SM with many special properties that the SM matter fields do not possess.
-Therefore, the localization of a five-dimensional gravitino field on a brane will be very interesting and give us new perspective to investigate the gravitino.
-Compared to the matter fields of the SM such as the scalar and fermion fields, {the works on gravitino are few and not comprehensive} \cite{Liu:2007gk,Du:2015pjw,Bajc:1999mh,Oda:2000dd,Gherghetta:2000kr,Oda:2000wa,Hewett:2002uq,Lee:2007ib}.
-The zero mode of a { five-dimensional} free gravitino can be localized on a RS-like brane only when a bulk mass term is introduced \cite{Oda:2000dd}.
-In a $D$-dimensional spacetime with $D\geq5$, the zero mode of the gravitino with a coupling term can be localized on the brane, and the localization property is similar to that of the Dirac fermion \cite{Liu:2007gk,Oda:2000wa}.
-In addition, the behavior of the gravitino KK modes with coupling terms was investigated in Ref.~\cite{Hewett:2002uq}.
-Recently, the localization and mass spectrum of the gravitino KK modes on two kinds of thin branes (the RS branes and the scalar-tensor branes) were investigated in Ref.~\cite{Du:2015pjw}.
-It should be noticed that most of these investigations focused on the RS-like thin branes.
+The mass of {a} light gravitino is generally considered around 1 eV \cite{Chun:1993vz}, but there are still some challenges within the study of its mass \cite{Feng:2010ij}.
+Its mass has been widely investigated using the models of hot and cold dark matter \cite{Chun:1993vz,Steffen:2006hw}, and the possibility of finding light {gravitinos} at the LHC was discussed previously~\cite{Shirai:2009kn}.
+The behavior of a gravitino near a black hole has also gained attention \cite{Khlopov:2004tn,Yale:2008kx,Arnold:2013zva,Chen:2015jga}.
+Besides, a gravitino is a type of matter {field} beyond the SM and has many special properties that the SM matter fields do not possess.
+Therefore, the localization of a five-dimensional gravitino field in a brane will be noteworthy, and provide us new perspectives for investigating the gravitino.
+Compared with the matter fields of the SM such as the scalar and fermion fields, {the works on the gravitino's fields are few and noncomprehensive} \cite{Liu:2007gk,Du:2015pjw,Bajc:1999mh,Oda:2000dd,Gherghetta:2000kr,Oda:2000wa,Hewett:2002uq,Lee:2007ib}.
+The zero mode of a {five-dimensional} free gravitino can be localized in a RS-like brane only when a bulk mass term is introduced \cite{Oda:2000dd}.
+In a $D$-dimensional spacetime with $D\geq5$, the zero mode of the gravitino with a coupling term can be localized in the brane, and its localization property is similar to that of the Dirac fermion \cite{Liu:2007gk,Oda:2000wa}.
+In addition, the behavior of the gravitino's KK modes with coupling terms was investigated previously~\cite{Hewett:2002uq}.
+Recently, the localization and mass spectrum of the gravitino's KK modes on two types of thin branes (the RS branes and the scalar-tensor branes) were investigated \cite{Du:2015pjw}.
+Note that most of these investigations focused on the RS-like thin branes.